trailofbits/manticore/docs/models.rst

 ===============

-The Manticore function modeling API can be used to override a certain function in the target program with an custom implementation in Python.
+The Manticore function modeling API can be used to override a certain function in the target program with a custom implementation in Python.
 This can greatly increase performance.

-Manticore comes with implementations of function models for some popular library routines (core models), and also offers a user API for defining user-defined models.
+Manticore comes with implementations of function models for some common library routines (core models), and also offers a user API for defining user-defined models.

 To use a core model, use the :meth:`~manticore.core.state.State.invoke_model` API.
 The